burningion/katacoda-tracing-datadog/golang-kubernetes/step2.md

 	mux.HandleFunc("/", sayHello) // use the tracer to handle the urls
 ```

-If we look a bit further up, we also see a logger has been added.
+If we look a bit further up in our imports, we also see a logger has been added.

 Jump to the Datadog Live Tail Page under Logs and try reloading the page below.
 We shoulde also see the logs show up.

 https://[[HOST_SUBDOMAIN]]-5000-[[KATACODA_HOST]].environments.katacoda.com/

-If we look into the `docker-compose.yml`, we'll see all the configuration for sending logs and traces in one place.
+Next, let's look into the `docker-compose.yml`, and see all the configuration for sending logs and traces in one place.